cyang258/cyang258/README.md

 I'm a full stack developer from Canada.
 Currently I am working at Gydai and being a student at Western University as well.

-In 2018, I attended Bootcamp to learn how to code, and then I'm totally fall in it.
+In 2018, I attended Bootcamp to learn how to code, and then I'm totally fall into coding.
 After Bootcamp, I found my first tech job and then I realized that what I learned from Bootcamp is not enough.
 Thus, I go to Western Univsersity pursuing HONOURS SPECIALIZATION IN COMPUTER SCIENCE degree.
 I am doing pretty good so far. (average grade - 85 😄)

 ### Languages and Tools That I have experience:
 <code><img height="40" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"></code>